Why Is Ad Testing Important?

 - Each ad placement affects the performance of other ads on the same page, both for CPC (cost per click) and CTR (click-through rate).
 So, you must test combinations of ad placements rather than each one separately because even though, for example, an ad at the top of the page, performs well, it may be costing you more money from other ads.

-We test many thousands of combinations, depending on the size of our site.
+We test thousands of combinations, depending on the size of your site.
 We used advanced statistical methods to predict winners and cluster various tests together to speed up the optimization process.